 In our own tests, our no-neutral switch is able to power a 3W Planar LED light bulb alone, with no flickering or glowing when turned off.

 Another common question for no-neutral switches is whether they’ll spoil your light fixtures, drivers, or bulbs.
 Practically, it’s difficult to say exactly what effect this residual wattage of 0 – 2 watts will have on light fixtures, since they are literally built to handle high wattages and currents.

 So what’s the verdict?
 Neutral or no-neutral switches?

-One thing to note: Aqara neutral switches offer two functions not present on an Aqara no-neutral switch.
+One thing to note: Our neutral switches offer two functions not present on a our no-neutral switch.

-- An Aqara neutral switch can monitor energy usage of the light fixtures connected to it
+- A neutral switch can monitor energy usage of the light fixtures connected to it

-- An Aqara neutral switch can act as a wireless Zigbee repeater, effectively extending the range of your Zigbee network through your home
+- A neutral switch can act as a wireless Zigbee repeater, effectively extending the range of your Zigbee network through your home

 Are these functions must-haves?
 Not in our opinion.
 Energy monitoring is nice to have, but not critical.
 And Zigbee networks can easily be improved by adding more hubs, usually at a lower expense than drawing neutral wires.